cogment/cogment-doc/src/cogment/tutorial/3-rewards.md

 Please note, that not all actions need to be rewarded.

 When a game is won, the environment will add a **positive reward to the winner** (we chose a value of 1) and a **negative reward to the loser** (we chose a value of -1).
-Cogment also supports the notion of _confidence_, a weight, between 0 and 1 that expresses the qualification of the reward sender in its appreciation.
+Cogment also supports the notion of _confidence_, a weight between 0 and 1 that expresses the qualification of the reward sender in its appreciation.
 In this case we are applying objective rules, so we use a confidence of 1.

 In the **event loop**, when the first player wins a game we add the following.